-- 2.17 Management Information System at School, Block, District and State level and its details. - 2.17.1 Procedure followed for data entry into MDM-MIS Web portal
+- 2.16.3 Targets for the next year. - To increase students enrolment in Government Schools. - To improve nutritional status of the children for healthy life. - 2.17 Management Information System at School, Block, District and State level and its details. - 2.17.1 Procedure followed for data entry into MDM-MIS Web portal

-Data entry into MIS Web portal is done at the block level as per records given by the schools and records available with them in the block level.
-Subsequently, information from the state level is provided in the web-portal by the state MIS Programmer 2.17.2 Level (State/ District/ Block/ School) at which data entry is made
+Data entry in MIS Web Portal is done at the block level as per records given by the schools and as per records available with them at the Block level.
+Subsequently information from the State level is provided in the Web Portal by the State MIS Programmer.

-Data entry to the web-portal is done at the block and state level.
+- 2.17.2 Level (State/ District/ Block/ School) at which data entry is made

-2.17.3 Availability of manpower for web based MIS
+Data entry in the web-portal is done at the block and state level. - 2.17.3 Availability of manpower for web based MIS